 Since 2005, the EU-China Partnership on Climate Change has provided a high-level political framework for cooperation and dialogue.

 This was confirmed in the 2010 Joint statement and enhanced in the 2015 Joint statement and the 2018 Leaders’ statement.

 Areas of cooperation

-The EU and China agreed to intensify bilateral cooperation for example on
+The EU and China agreed to strengthen bilateral cooperation for example on

 - low-carbon cities

 - climate-related technology

 - investment in climate and clean energy projects, and